 Towards the middle of the cycle, a spike in luteinizing hormone (LH) causes the dominant follicle to rupture, releasing the egg.
 This LH peak is often used in ovulation tests to predict the best time to conceive.

 There are several signs that may indicate ovulation is imminent or underway.
-For example, th cervical mucus becomes clearer, more elastic and egg-white-like, helping to facilitate the passage of spermatozoa to the ovum.
+For example, the cervical mucus becomes lighter, more elastic and egg-white-like, which helps to facilitate the passage of sperm towards the egg.
 A slight rise in basal body temperature may be observed after ovulation, and this remains elevated until the end of the cycle.
-Some women experience mild pelvic pain or discomfort, often called "ovulation pain" or "mittelschmerz", which may last from a few minutes to a few hours.
+Some women experience a slight pelvic pain or discomfort, often called "ovulation pain" or "mittelschmerz", which can last from a few minutes to a few hours.

 Many factors can influence ovulation, including hormonal imbalances such as polycystic ovary syndrome (PCOS), too much or too little body weight, excessive stress and certain illnesses and medical conditions.